stayradiated/bar/README.md

 You'll need to download a copy of [node-webkit](https://github.com/rogerwang/node-webkit#downloads).

-On OS X with zsh, I added `alias nw=~/Applications/node-webkit.app/Contents/MacOS/node-webkit` so I could easily start the app whenever I wanted:
+On OS X with zsh, I added `alias nw="~/Applications/node-webkit.app/Contents/MacOS/node-webkit"` to my .zshrc so I could easily start the app whenever I wanted by:

     cd ~/Projects/Bar
     nw .

+To close the app, simply focus on it, and press `Cmd + W`.
+This will automatically shutdown the sockets server as well.

+## Hiding the menubar

+I recommend you use a SIMBL plugin like [Menufela](https://github.com/fjolnir/menufela).

 ## Multiple Desktops